THE FINAL INSPECTION IS COMPLETE- What next?

 8) Mail re-direction

-(Please note I am not guaranteeing other company service levels, just providing an information service).
+***(Please note: We are not guaranteeing other company service standards, just providing a helpful information guide for Buyers)***

 10) Manuals/ floor plans and warranties